Aliases for MUC16 Gene

 GeneCards Summary for MUC16 Gene

 MUC16 (Mucin 16, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC16 include Ovarian Cancer, Somatic and Pseudo-Meigs Syndrome.
-Among its related pathways are O-linked glycosylation and HIV Life Cycle.
+Diseases associated with MUC16 include Ovarian Cyst and Clear Cell Adenocarcinoma.
+Among its related pathways are Defective C1GALT1C1 causes Tn polyagglutination syndrome (TNPS) and Metabolism of proteins.

 Thought to provide a protective, lubricating barrier against particles and infectious agents at mucosal surfaces.